tejones/retailstoreofthefuture/recommendation-service/README.md

 The code reads sensitive information (tokens, secrets) from environment variables.
 They need to be set accordingly in advance.
-`environment.variables.sh` can be used for that purpose.
+`.environment.variables.sh` can be used for that purpose.
 Then, in order to run the service the following commands can be
 used:

 ```